NY Mom Wrongly Convicted Of Shaking Infant, Causing Brain Damage, Dad Claims (EXCLUSIVE)

-In a statement to Daily Voice, Toretto Mosher disputed key claims made by the Schenectady County District Attorney’s Office that landed his fiancé, 22-year-old Julia Servin, behind bars.
+Toretto Mosher disputed key claims made by the Schenectady County District Attorney’s Office that landed his fiancé, 22-year-old Julia Servin, behind bars in a statement to Daily Voice Monday, Aug.
+4.

 Servin, of Schenectady, was sentenced to six years in state prison in July after pleading guilty to reckless assault of a child, as Daily Voice reported.
 In doing so, she formally admitted to violently shaking the couple’s 5-month-old child, which prosecutors argued left the baby with serious brain and retinal injuries.